percona/k8spxc-docs/docs/operator.md

 ### `users.dbs`

 Databases that the user authenticates against.
-If not specified, defaults to all databases (*).
-If user sets a administrative grants like SHUTDOWN, this field has to be omitted because administrative privileges are set on a global level.
+If the specified database is not present, the Operator will create it.
+When no databases specified, it defaults to all databases (*).
+If the user sets administrative grants like SHUTDOWN, this field has to be omitted because administrative privileges are set on a global level.

 | Value type | Example |
 | ---------- | ------- |